$1,019,710Average Value$501Average Price per Sq Ft11Homes For Sale

 View GreatSchools Rating Methodology

-On average, homes in Lakeville, CT sell after 107 days on the market compared to the national average of 53 days.
-The median sale price for homes in Lakeville, CT over the last 12 months is $1,012,500, up 15% from the median home sale price over the previous 12 months.
+On average, homes in Lakeville, CT sell after 97 days on the market compared to the national average of 53 days.
+The median sale price for homes in Lakeville, CT over the last 12 months is $875,000, down 1% from the median home sale price over the previous 12 months.

-A wonderfully built home, privately tucked away on 5 acres, with sensational Soudthwestern sunset views over the nearby hills, and into NY state.
+A MAJOR PRICE REDUCTION, way below build cost.
+Use the savings to re-do the interior to your desired level.
+A wonderfully built home, privately tucked away on 5 acres, with sensational Southwestern sunset views.
 All on one floor, it was superbly built, with premium quality materials and mechanicals.
 It has a new roof, along with new flooring in many rooms, other interior decorative touches.
-It has an excellent living design, all on one floor, with wide hallways
+It

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.